 Posted at 5:30 pm • 10 June 2020 • Chelsea from Kraywoods

-Sunlight comprises red, green, orange, yellow, and blue light rays and many shades of these colors, depending on the wavelength of the individual beams and energy.
+Sunlight comprises red, green, orange, yellow, and blue light rays and many shades of these colours, depending on the wavelength of the individual beams and energy.
 Wavelength is also called electromagnetic radiation.
-In combination, this range of colored light rays generates what we call "white light" or, in other words, sunlight.
+In combination, this range of coloured light rays generates what we call "white light" or, in other words, sunlight.

 There is a reverse connection between the wavelength of light rays and the extent of energy they hold without any complicated physics.
 Light beams that have relatively long wavelengths have less energy; on the other hand, short wavelengths have more power.
 Rays on the red end of the visible light range have lengthier wavelengths and less energy.
 And rays on the blue end of the range have shorter wavelengths and have more energy.

 ● The primary source of blue light is sunlight.
 And during the daytime in the outdoor is where most of us get most of the exposure.
 But there are also other human-made and indoor sources of blue light, like - flat-screen televisions and fluorescent and LED lighting.

 ● Our eyes are not good at blocking blue lights.